trunk-rs/trunk/site/content/blog/2021-02-05-plugin-system.md

 ## Pipelines
 The entire build system is a composition of various asynchronous pipelines.
 The very first pipeline is the HTML pipeline.
 This directly corresponds to the source HTML file (typically the `index.html`), and this pipeline is responsible for spawning various other pipelines based on the directives found in the source HTML.
 As a reminder, Trunk uses the `<link data-trunk rel="{{TYPE}}" ..args.. />` pattern in the source HTML to declare asset pipelines which Trunk should process.

 Each pipeline is given all of the data found in its corresponding `<link>`, along with some additional general data, like config and such.
 This is then spawned off as an async task.
-Currently there are no dependencies between pipeliens, however the HTML pipeline will not complete until all of its spawned pipelines have finished.
+Currently there are no dependencies between pipelines, however the HTML pipeline will not complete until all of its spawned pipelines have finished.

 Ultimately, each pipeline can do whatever it needs to do, producing various artifacts and writing them to the Trunk staging directory.
 Once a pipeline finishes, it will return a manifest of data along with a callback.
 That callback is called by Trunk providing a mutable reference to the will-be final HTML, and that callback can update the HTML in whatever way it needs, which is typically just to remove its original `link`, and maybe append some new data which points to newly generated artifacts.
 Once all of the pipelines have completed, Trunk will perform a few final tasks to provide a nice pristine `dist` dir ready to be served to the web.